erikw/firefly/README.md

 Upstream: https://lgit945.cs.lth.se/robotlab/firefly

 The goal was to creating a service and subscriber for force and torque samples from a sensor with low level hard real time requirements using C, FreeRTOS, Linux and Xenomai.
-We designed and implementted a general system and API for connecting nodes speaking a sample language and let them communicate over logical channels with different transport methods e.g. (real time) Ethernet, UDP, TCP or sneakernet.
+We designed and implemented a general system and API for connecting nodes speaking a sample language and let them communicate over logical channels with different transport methods e.g. (real time) Ethernet, UDP, TCP or sneakernet.

 **Tech stack:** Embedded C, Shell scripting, C++, GNU Linux, Robot Operating System, FreeRTOS, lwIP, CUnit, GDB, GNU Make, Clang, LATEX, Git, SVN, Doxygen